Chinese zodiac: Asian

-The Gurung zodiac in Nepal includes a Cow instead of Ox, Cat instead of Rabbit, Eagle instead of Dragon (Loong), Bird instead of Rooster, and Deer instead of Pig.
+The Gurung zodiac in Nepal includes a Cow instead of an Ox, a Cat instead of Rabbit, an Eagle instead of a Dragon (Loong), a Bird instead of a Rooster, and a Deer instead of a Pig.

-The Bulgar calendar used from the 2nd century and that has been only partially reconstructed uses a similar sixty-year cycle of twelve animal-named years groups which are:
+The Bulgar calendar used from the 2nd century and that has been only partially reconstructed uses a similar sixty-year cycle of twelve animal-named years groups.

 The Old Mongol calendar uses the Mouse, the Ox, the Leopard, the Hare, the Crocodile, the Serpent, the Horse, the Sheep, the Monkey, the Hen, the Dog and the Hog.

 The Tibetan calendar replaces the Rooster with the bird.

 The Volga Bulgars, Kazars and other Turkic peoples replaced some animals by local fauna: Leopard (instead of Tiger), Fish or Crocodile (instead of Dragon/Loong), Hedgehog (instead of Monkey), Elephant (instead of Pig), and Camel (instead of Rat/Mouse).

 In the Persian version of the Eastern zodiac brought by Mongols during the Middle Ages, the Chinese word lóng and Mongol word lū (Dragon) was translated as nahang meaning "water beast", and may refer to any dangerous aquatic animal both mythical and real (crocodiles, hippos, sharks, sea serpents, etc.).
 In the 20th century the term nahang is used almost exclusively as meaning Whale, thus switching the Loong for the Whale in the Persian variant.

-In the traditional Kazakh version of the 12-year animal cycle (мүшел, müşel), the Dragon is substituted by a snail (ұлу, ulw), and the Tiger appears as a leopard (барыс, barıs).
+In the traditional Kazakh version of the twelve-year animal cycle (мүшел, müşel), the Dragon is replaced by a snail (ұлу, ulw), and the Tiger appears as a leopard (барыс, barıs).

-In the Kyrgyz version of the Chinese zodiac (мүчөл, müçöl) the words for the Dragon (улуу, uluu), Monkey (мечин, meçin) and Tiger (барс, bars) are only found in Chinese zodiac names, other animal names are regular words used in everyday speech like Mouse, Cow, Rabbit, Snake, Horse, Sheep, Chicken, Dog and Wild boar.
+In the Kyrgyz version of the Chinese zodiac (мүчөл, müçöl) the words for the Dragon (улуу, uluu), Monkey (мечин, meçin) and Tiger (барс, bars) are only found in Chinese zodiac names, other animal names include Mouse, Cow, Rabbit, Snake, Horse, Sheep, Chicken, Dog and Wild boar.

-Emoji

-All early Japanese emoji sets had at least one suitable pictograph for each Eastern zodiac.
-They also had either a symbol or a pictograph subset for all the Western zodiac signs.

-During the harmonization and standardization phase led by Unicode, some additional animals to represent local variants were added.
-Also, most signs got both a facial pictograph and a full-body one.
-For the full-body animals (U+1F400...4C), the local variant is recorded in the respective code point annotation.
-Some original emojis for applicable animals according to the previous subsection do not have such a note and all animal emojis that have been added in subsequent versions of Unicode are also not annotated for zodiac use: